 DFDL is designed to provide flexibility and also permit implementations that achieve very high levels of performance.
 DFDL descriptions are separable and native applications do not need to use DFDL libraries to parse their data formats.
 DFDL parsers can also be highly efficient.
 The DFDL language is designed to permit implementations that use lazy evaluation of formats and to support seekable, random access to data.
 The following goals can be achieved by DFDL implementations:

 Density.
-Fewest bytes to represent information content (without resorting to compression).
+Fewest bytes to represent information (without resorting to compression).
 Fastest possible I/O.

-Optimized I/O. Applications can write data aligned to byte, word, or even page boundaries and to use memory-mapped I/O to insure access to data content with the smallest number of machine cycles for common use cases without sacrificing general access.
+Optimized I/O. Applications can write data aligned to byte, word, or even page boundaries and to use memory-mapped I/O to insure access to data with the smallest number of machine cycles for common use cases without sacrificing general access.

 DFDL can describe the same types of abstract data that other binary or textual data formats can describe and, furthermore, it can describe almost any possible representation scheme for those data.
-For example, DFDL can provide multiple representations of the same logical data and that data are optimized for specific uses.
 It is the spirit of DFDL to support canonical data descriptions that correspond closely to the original in-memory representation of the data, and also to provide sufficient information to write as well as to read the given format.

 Why is DFDL Needed?

-DFDL is needed in an era where there are so many standard data formats available, because there are a number of social phenomena in the way software is developed that have lead to the situation today where DFDL is needed to standardize descriptions of diverse data formats.
+The question arises of why DFDL is needed in an era when there are so many standard data formats available.
+Ultimately, it is because there are a number of social phenomena in the way software is developed that have lead to the situation today where DFDL is needed to standardize descriptions of diverse data formats.

 First, programs are very often written speculatively, that is, without any advance understanding of how important they will become.
 Given this situation, little effort is expended on data formats since it remains easier to program the I/O in the most straightforward way possible with the programming tools in use.
 Even something as simple as using an XML-based data format is harder than just using the native I/O libraries of a programming language.